i2y/fastserve/README.md

 python core.py a_module.py aClass
 ```

+Using this generated proto file and tools as `protoc`, `buf` and `BSR`, you could generate code for any desired language other than Python.

 ## 📜 License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.